yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `actor_rollout_ref.actor.use_dynamic_bsz`: Whether to reorganize the batch data, specifically to splice the shorter data to reduce the batch size in the actual training process.
 - `actor_rollout_ref.actor.ppo_micro_batch_size_per_gpu`: Batch size for one GPU in one forward pass.
 - `actor_rollout_ref.actor.ulysses_sequence_parallel_size`: Ulysses sequence parallel size.
+- `actor_rollout_ref.actor.entropy_from_logits_with_chunking`: Calculate entropy with chunking to reduce memory peak.
+- `actor_rollout_ref.actor.entropy_checkpointing`: Recompute entropy.
+- `actor_rollout_ref.actor.checkpoint`: Contents to be loaded and saved.
+With 'hf_model' you can save whole model as hf format; now only use sharded model checkpoint to save space.
 - `actor_rollout_ref.actor.optim.lr`: Learning rate for actor model.
 - `actor_rollout_ref.actor.optim.lr_warmup_steps_ratio`: Ratio of warmup steps for learning rate.
 - `actor_rollout_ref.actor.optim.warmup_style`: Warmup style for learning rate.